modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 **Ph-2004** to David J. Gross, H. David Politzer and Frank Wilczek “for the discovery of asymptotic freedom in the theory of the strong interaction”.

-*The Discovery of Asymptotic Freedom and the Emergence of QCD* by Gross
+*The Discovery of Asymptotic Freedom and the Emergence of QCD* by Gross.

 MLA style: David J. Gross – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Wed.
 2 Aug 2023. https://www.nobelprize.org/prizes/physics/2004/gross/lecture/

-*The Dilemma of Attribution* by Politzer
+*The Dilemma of Attribution* by Politzer.

 MLA style: H. David Politzer – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Wed.
 2 Aug 2023. https://www.nobelprize.org/prizes/physics/2004/politzer/lecture/